 To manage notifications in apps installed on your Amazon Kindle Fire HD, open the Quick settings menu and tap on More.
 Then go to Applications > Notifications > App Notifications.
 Here you can choose whether you want to disable notifications for some apps or leave them on.
 You can turn off notifications for any of your apps by toggling the switch to the Off position.

 If your kids also use your tablet, you can enable parental control and create a child’s profile.
 To do so, go to Settings > Profiles & Family Library > Add a Child Profile.
-Now you can set time limits and manage the content that your child has access to.
+Now you can set time limits and manage the content that your child has access to, the so-called “kids edition”.
 You can enable Smart filters for web control, add or remove books, websites etc.

 There’s been a lot of research that indicates that blue light emitted from screens (PCs, phones, tablets etc) can cause sleep deprivation and anxiety in the evening.
 That’s why Amazon included a comfy feature called Blue Shade, which shows colours in the more convenient and healthy red spectrum.
 To enable this option, follow these simple steps: Swipe down from the top of your tablet and tap on the little bed icon to activate the Blue Shade.
 You can also tap on Advanced settings to set up an automatic Blue Shade activation in the evening.